erkanch/sp-dev-fx-webparts/samples/react-cmdset-extensions/README.md

 ## Summary

-Provides additional features to manage your intranet pages
+Provides additional features to manage your intranet pages.
+This extensions allows the content authors to perform operations on intranet pages that aren't available OOTB:

+* Remove the title area of a page without using any CSS hacks
+* Move pages to sub folders

 ##
 <!-- ![Example of a good preview](assets/goodpreview.png) -->